Boise State University

 Boise State University (BSU) is a public research university in Boise, Idaho, United States.
 Founded in 1932 by the Episcopal Church, it became an independent junior college in 1934 and has been awarding baccalaureate and master's degrees since 1965.
 It became a public institution in 1969.

 Boise State offers more than 100 graduate programs, including a variety of MBA programs and the MAcc program in the College of Business and Economics; master's and PhD programs in the Colleges of Engineering, Arts & Sciences, and Education; MPA program in the School of Public Service; and the MPH program in the College of Health Sciences.
 It is classified among "R2: Doctoral Universities – High research activity".
-According to the National Science Foundation, the university received approximately $48 million in research and development funding in 2022, ranking it 217th in the nation for research revenue and expenditures.
+In the 2024 fiscal year, Boise State reported total research awards exceeding $83 million and research expenditures over $70 million.

-The university's intercollegiate athletic teams, the Broncos, compete in NCAA Division I as a member of the Mountain West Conference.
+The university's intercollegiate athletic teams, the Broncos, compete in NCAA Division I as a member of the Pac-12 Conference.

 History

 The school became Idaho's third state university in 1974, after the University of Idaho (1889) and Idaho State University (1963).
 Boise State awards associate, bachelor's, master's, and doctoral degrees, and is accredited by the Northwest Commission on Colleges and Universities.
-As of 2010, it has over 75,000 living alumni.
+The current number of living graduates (alumni) is over 102,000.